 We are New Jersey PCR Lawyers.
 “PCR” stands for Post Conviction Relief.
-Post Conviction Relief is one of several mechanisms by which a conviction can be vacated.
+Post Conviction Relief is one of several mechanisms by which a conviction can be set aside.
 Two other mechanisms by which a conviction can be removed are appeals, and motions to vacate a plea.

 PCR, appeals, and motions to vacate a plea all have something in common: When successful, a conviction is nullified.
 Upon completion of the process, depending upon many factors, either the case goes away completely, or the original charges are reinstated.
 However, differences between the three procedures exist.
-Thus it is necessary to choose the procedure most applicable to the situation.
+Thus it is necessary to first determine which procedure best applies to the situation at hand.

 Allan Marain and Norman Epting are experienced New Jersey PCR lawyers.
 They have been representing persons charged with crimes for more years than most people reading this page have been alive.
 They know their way around.
 If you believe PCR might possibly help you, call them.
 They would welcome the opportunity to review your situation.